fearlex/wordpress-multi-env-config/README.md

-# Studio 24 WordPress Multi-Environment Config
+# Fearlex Group WordPress Multi-Environment Config

 This repository contains Studio 24's standard config setup for WordPress, which loads different config based on current environment.
 This allows you to have different